liver-fluke

 4. The liver fluke also results in liver rot, leading to drowsiness and death

-How to control liver the spread of liver fluke
+How to control the spread of liver fluke

-Liver fluke can be control in the following ways
+Liver-fluke can be controlled in the following ways

-1. Drain pasture properly since wet pasture can harbouir snail
+1. Drain pasture properly since wet pasture can harbour snail

 2. Introduce ducks and geese to eat up the snails

-3. Use lime on pasture because the eggs of liver fluke do not hatch in water containing high level of alkaline.
+3. Use lime on pasture because the eggs of liver fluke do not hatch in water containing high levels of alkaline.

 39. PROCESSES IN COCOA CULTIVATION